 8. Barclays Bank Delaware Online CD Review

-Review: Although Barclays Bank Delaware online CD carries a lower interest rate, the first below 1.00% APY on the list, it’s rare to find a CD account with no minimum balance requirement — and still boast a significantly higher-than-average CD rate.
+Review: Although Barclays Bank Delaware online CD carries a lower interest rate, it’s rare to find a CD account with no minimum balance requirement — and still boast a significantly higher-than-average CD rate.
 Barclays doesn’t skip on choice, either, offering nine different CD terms for customers to choose from in a range of three months to five years in length.
 Because there is no minimum deposit requirement, customers have more freedom to decide how much money they’re willing to set aside — and might be less likely to break their CDs and incur penalties as they have the ability to place as little as they wish into their accounts.
 The product doesn’t force extra investment from you in the form of maintenance fees, either.

 How to open: Barclays Bank Delaware offers an easy-to-use online interface for new customers to submit applications.
 Simply visit its website to open an account.
 Applicants will be required to supply their social security numbers and routing info for existing accounts to fund the CD.